WardDeb/pudding/README.md

-# pudding
+# Pudding

-An attempt at a project template
+An attempt at a project template that works for me.
+The proof is (or will hopefully be) in the pudding.